RVAILab/sagan/README.md

 2. Generate an API key with Marketing Campaigns permissions
 3. Add the API key to your `.env.local` file
 4. Configure custom fields in SendGrid if you want to use the tagging feature

+## Contacts Management

+The contacts page provides a comprehensive interface for managing your contacts:

+### Viewing Contacts

+- **Sort columns**: Click on column headers to sort by that field
+- **Customize columns**: Choose which fields to display in the table
+- **Responsive design**: Works on both desktop and mobile devices

+### Filtering and Searching

+- **Quick search**: Filter contacts by any field using the search box
+- **In-memory filtering**: Instant results without waiting for API calls

+### Selection and Bulk Actions

+- **Multi-select**: Choose multiple contacts using checkboxes
+- **Batch operations**: Perform actions on multiple contacts at once

 ## Usage Guide